stevermeister/ngWig/README.md

 ## Sanitization

 **Important:** ngWig is light weight solution that **does not include sanitization module**.
-So it's your own responsiblity to be sure that contecnt that you placed there is already checked and does not have any possible injections.
+So it's your own responsiblity to be sure that content that you placed there is already checked and does not have any possible injections.
 Credits to [@MacJu](https://github.com/MacJu) for highlighting the issue.

 ## Installation